 - Perform actual load testing if required

-All of the above work is done in compliance with the Australian Standards.
-This ensures that the equipment and structures are safe and strong enough for many years of utilisation.
-For example Dynamic Engineering has applied this process to monorail structures, maintenance stands, jib cranes, platforms, winches etc.
+Dynamic Engineering does all of the above work in compliance with the Australian Standards.
+This ensures that the equipment and structures are safe and strong enough for many years of use.
+Furthermore, we have applied this process to several type of equipment and structures such as monorail structures, maintenance stands, jib cranes, platforms, winches etc.

-Another example is a fabricated welding rotating jig is shown above.
-The picture below shows the 3D model, ready to be analysed with Finite Element Analysis by applying loads and constraints to find the highest stresses and deflections.
+Another example is a fabricated welding rotating jig, which is shown above.
+The picture below shows the 3D model, whiuch we analyse by applying loads and constraints to find the highest stresses and deflections.